vitalfedorov/CV/CV_en.md

 > Developed the software library for the dictionary based correction of OCR results

 ## <pre>Additional</pre>
-> Hobbies: fitness, books. videogames (RTS and RPG)
+> Hobbies: fitness, books, videogames (RTS and RPG)
-> Candidate to the Master of Sport in the figure skating, Chempion of the city of Norilsk
+> Candidate to the Master of Sport in the figure skating, Champion of the city of Norilsk